 Hey, I met agents in my program.

 Sure you did.
 So did I. But those agents weren't there to meet you.
 They were there to meet all of you.
 They were there as part of the curriculum.
-They probably paneled a talk for dozens of students, maybe glanced at a couple of pages of your writing and gave you some quick advice along with dozens of others.
+They probably paneled a talk for dozens (maybe hundreds?) of students, maybe glanced at a couple of pages of your writing and gave you some quick advice along with dozens of others.
 Maybe you got a card.
 Meeting an agent is really not that difficult, but you still have to impress them with your writing if you want to be taken on.
 That's no different than someone who isn't in an MFA program.
 They won't be excited to meet you or keeping a close eye on you unless you're in one of the country's top programs.

-MFAs Don't Cost $20,000.
+MFAs don't cost $20,000.
 They're much more affordable than you claim.

-My program wasn't so limited/focused/myopic/experimental.
+My program wasn't so limited/focused/experimental.

 Some programs have really taken an introspective look at themselves and adjusted their pedagogy.
 Most have not.
 I'm glad you found one that isn't quagmired.
 Really.
+I can't write an article about every program in the English speaking world without making a few broad brushstrokes, and finding the few programs that have/do what you want is absolutely worth the research time if you're driven.

 Not every MFA is going to have the same limited voices.